edamontology/edam-browser/paper.md

 [Towards Updatable D3.js Charts](https://www.toptal.com/d3-js/towards-reusable-d3-js-charts)  and
 [Towards Reusable Charts](https://bost.ocks.org/mike/chart/).
 It allows us to create encapsulated charts which are easily customizable.

 The following example comes from the demo and shows how  to visualize the ontology at `media/topic_extended.biotools.min.json` in the div `#tree` with the `Bioinformatics` term initially selected.
-Note that as the format of the file does not follow the recommendation, we have to override one of the getters to access the identifier.
+Note that as the format of the file does not follow the recommendation, we have to provide a new method to access the identifier.

 ```javascript
 my_tree = interactive_tree()